e-zsche/jomox_resonator_fx_mod/README.md

 - <https://github.com/audiofab/fv1_programmer>
 - <https://www.musikding.rocks/forum/index.php?thread/421356-howto-fv-1-eeprom-beschreiben/> (german article)

+The FV-1 uses 24LC32A EEPROMs to store the audio effect programs
+- <a href="https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/24AA32A-24LC32A-32-Kbit-I2C-Serial-EEPROM-DS20001713.pdf">24LC32A Datasheet</a>

 # Disclaimer

 In my opinion this is not a beginner friendly mod.
 If you are new to modding and electronics